madawei2699/myGPTReader/README.md

 # myGPTReader

-myGPTReader is a slack bot that reads web pages and summarizes them with chatGPT.
-You can use it to read news and summarize them in your slack channel.
+myGPTReader is a slack bot that can read any webpage, ebook or document and summarize it with chatGPT.
+It can also talk to you via voice using the content in the channel.

 For now it is in development, but you can try it out by join this [channel](https://join.slack.com/t/bmpidev/shared_invite/zt-1regrk2ie-NiHipq2gflLrycWcmVG7XQ).